 Let’s face it—running a meeting can be an intimidating experience.
 But just because it can be, doesn’t mean it has to be.
 Simple tricks like getting to the meeting five minutes early gives you time to refresh your memory on the agenda and set up any presentations, ultimately boosting your comfort and confidence in the discussion.
-While you may never shake all of your stage fright or public speaking jitters, using these six tips can give you enough confidence to own the room and rock the meeting.
+While you may never shake all of your stage fright or public speaking jitters, using these six confidence boosters to own the room and rock the meeting will help you in the long run.

 1. Don’t skimp on the prep work